 As a result, I see the ongoing trials of mankind as somewhat irrelevant, even boring.
 I recognize that the entire human experiment, from cave-dwelling primates to our eventual extinction, is but a tiny blip on a massive cosmic scale.
 There are things that I enjoy and things that irritate me, but for the most part, life just doesn’t get under my skin all that much.
 It’s a freeing mindset, one that allows me to let go of things that don’t really matter.
 I like to describe this outlook as astronomic thinking.
 While certainly liberating, it’s not without some curious conundrums.
 And so, I thought it would be fun to delve into these perspectives, at least from a normalized point of view.

 Birthdays annoy me.
 Most people see birthdays as special days full of gifts and celebration.
 But, why?
 What did they accomplish to warrant a celebration?
 They were born, then rode a planet around a star X number of times, all without choice or influence.
 Also, there are 7 billion people on the planet and 365 days in the year.
 On average, 20 million people share the exact same birthday, making the event decidedly un-special.
 So, what’s the point?
 Why congratulate yourself on something everyone does by simply continuing to breathe?
-It never made sense to me.
+It seems awfully narcissistic.
 That’s why I never say that “my birthday is next week” or “I’m doing something fun for my birthday.”
 It’s just another day to me.
 I don’t want gifts, or well wishes, or any kind of special attention whatsoever.
 In fact, the best birthday gift I could ever receive is the complete disregard of my birthday.